 If you fish early or late in the year, late at night, or in places away from crowds, your contribution may be especially useful.
-To avoid bias, it is important that you collect stomachs from all fish caught during the trip.
+To avoid bias, it is important that you collect stomachs in the manner described below.
 Even empty stomachs are very important because a high percentage of empty stomachs means that fish are having trouble finding food.
-If you decide not to collect fish stomachs after a trip, that is fine, but if you collect one stomach, you should collect all of them by doing the following:

-- Place stomach and all contents into plastic freezer bag.
+- Place stomach and ALL contents into plastic bag with data tag.

-Freezers at collection sites are operated in conjunction with Michigan DNR and Wisconsin DNR, and volunteers from Michigan Steelheaders will be maintaining stomach collection supplies at many Michigan ports.
+Freezers at collection sites are operated in conjunction with Michigan DNR.
 Other partner groups include Michigan State University and U.S. Geological Survey.

 Materials for stomach collection include: